Answers to every conceivable question…

 Women doing IVF often need to be able to schedule or change their acupuncture appointments at short notice.

-Why should I come to the acupuncture IVF support clinic instead of seeing my own acupuncturist whom I’ve been seeing for years?
+Why should I come to the Acupuncture Pregnancy clinic instead of seeing my own acupuncturist whom I’ve been seeing for years?

-You shouldn’t – if you are an IVF patient you should see your own acupuncturist if he or she is available at the right times to see you during your IVF cycle and is close to the IVF clinic, and is qualified to provide these treatments.
-Alternatively if he/she is unable to see you at the right time, you can have treatment at the Acupuncture Pregnancy clinic, then continue to see your own acupuncturist after the embryo transfer.
+You shouldn’t – if you are an IVF patient you should see your own acupuncturist if he or she is available at the right times to see you during your IVF cycle and is close to the IVF clinic, and has the experience and is qualified to provide these treatments.
+Alternatively if he/she is unable to see you at the right time, you can have treatment at the Acupuncture Pregnancy clinic, then continue to see your own acupuncturist at other times.

 What if I want to keep having acupuncture in the future after my IVF cycle?

-The Acupuncture Pregnancy clinic is dedicated to offering treatment to women or couples who are preparing to conceive, having difficulty conceiving or who are embarking on an IVF cycle.
+The Acupuncture Pregnancy clinic is dedicated to offering treatment to women or couples who are preparing to conceive, having difficulty conceiving (perhaps due to a gynaecological condition) or who are embarking on an IVF cycle.
 We also see women throughout their pregnancies.
-If you are interested in having acupuncture for other health related issues please contact the national association for a recommendation to an acupuncturist close to you.
+If you are interested in having acupuncture for other health related issues please talk to us about a recommendation.

-Why would my IVF specialist recommend this clinic?
+Why would my IVF doctor recommend this clinic?

-By recommending the Acupuncture Pregnancy clinic your IVF specialist knows you will receive the treatment based not only on the experience of Traditional Chinese medicine, but also on the findings of clinical trials.
-And your specialist will know that the practitioners staffing the clinic are accredited, insured and experienced in these protocols.
+By recommending the Acupuncture Pregnancy clinic your IVF doctor knows you will receive treatment based not only on the experience of Traditional Chinese medicine, but also on the findings of clinical trials.
+And they will know that the practitioners staffing the clinic are accredited, insured and highly experienced in these protocols.